kubevela/kubevela.github.io/docs/getting-started/introduction.md

 * **Unified Application Delivery Experience**

-    KubeVela introduces a [unified and cross-platform delivery model(OAM)](https://oam.dev/) that allows you to deploy any workload type, including containers, databases, or even VM instances to any cloud or Kubernetes clusters.
-It helps you to just write application once, and deliver it the same everywhere, no more re-writing everything from scratch for any new delivery target.
+    KubeVela introduces a [unified and extensible model (OAM)](https://oam.dev/) that can glue and orchestrate all of your IaC based infrastructure configuration.
+As a result, KubeVela provides simple user experience for modern application delivery.

 * **Automated Deployment across Clusters**

-    KubeVela natively supports rich continuous delivery strategies in various multi-cluster/hybrid-cloud scenarios or mixed environments.
-These strategies provides efficiency and safety to the distributed delivery process.
+    KubeVela natively supports multi-cluster/hybrid-cloud scenarios such as promotion across clusters, high availability between clusters, automated cloud infrastructure provision.

+* **Enterprise-Grade Security**

+    KubeVela provides enterprise-grade security with fine-grained and custom RBAC, multi-cluster authorization, and first-class LDAP integrations.

+* **Centralized Management and Observability**

+    KubeVela provides a unified control plane for modeling, provisioning, and deploying applications.
 The centralized management reduces the burden of looking over each clusters and gives unified experience across platforms.
-With KubeVela, you don't need to have any Ph.D. degree in Kubernetes to run automatic deployments.
+It greatly improve efficiency around troubleshooting and debugging when things go wrong.

 * **Declarative and Highly Extensible Workflow**

-    The application delivery process is driven by declarative workflow.
-Executed by reconciliation loops with limited privileges, the workflow is both robust and secure enough to prevent any unexpected configuration drifts.
-Users can also make arbitrary reusable customizations to the workflow through writing CUE definitions.
-The extensibility will always satisfy your growing business demands while keeping your production safe with continuous enforcement at the same time.
+    KubeVela drives the delivery process with a declarative workflow, it provides automated canary and blue-green deployments with verification and rollback.
+After the workflow finished, it keeps the reconciliation loops to prevent any unexpected configuration drifts.

 ## KubeVela vs. Other Software